Insights into Action with Facebook Analytics

 RecurPost

-RecurPost consolidates metrics across multiple social media platforms in one dashboard.
-Its all-in-one metrics provide a 360° performance overview across Facebook, Instagram, LinkedIn, Twitter, TikTok, Pinterest, and other platforms.
+RecurPost unifies metrics across multiple platforms in one view.
+Its fb analytics tools deliver a 360° performance snapshot across Facebook, Instagram, LinkedIn, Twitter, TikTok, Pinterest, and more.

 3. It will display an overview of all social media accounts you are connected with.
-You can also view individual social media account
+You can also view individual social media accounts.

 4. You can download or send the Analytics Reports in PDF format from the Share button on the top corner of the right hand side.